ygoldfrid/heart_disease_predictor/README.md

 # Usage
 The model is being served on Heroku [here](http://itc-heart-disease-predictor.herokuapp.com/)

-You can just fill out the form for a patients symptoms and predict the likelihood of a heart disease.
+You can just fill out the form for a patient's symptoms and predict the likelihood of a heart disease.

 # Dataset
 Kaggle's [Heart Disease UCI](https://www.kaggle.com/ronitf/heart-disease-uci) dataset compiled by [Ronit Feldman](https://www.linkedin.com/in/ronit-feldman-a05198118/)